-Depending on your taste and budget garden bar options are extensive.
+Depending on your taste and budget, garden bar options are extensive.

-As part of a landscape garden design, a specialized contractor can help you achieve your dream outdoor room to include an outbuilding or dining zone complete with luxurious bar as part of an extensive outdoor kitchen and BBQ that is convenient, contemporary and impressive.
+As part of a backyard landscaping design, a specialized contractor can help you achieve your dream outdoor room, to include an outbuilding or dining zone complete with luxurious bar as part of an extensive outdoor kitchen, and a BBQ that is convenient, contemporary and impressive.

 What do you put in a garden bar?

 If you are serving drinks outdoors, then, of course, you need to stock your garden bar with essentials so that returning to the house for supplies is kept to a minimum.

 Decide how simple or elaborate you want your refreshment venue to be, then draw up an inventory accordingly.